Installation & Setup

 After inv load, Infrahub imports the repository and reads .infrahub.yml to register Generators, Transforms, queries, and artifact definitions.
 Verify with infrahubctl repository list.
 Generators cannot run until this completes.

-This creates CoreGeneratorAction and CoreNodeTriggerRule objects for the automatic modular Generator execution.
-The trigger file uses a .save extension so it is excluded from the initial inv load — triggers must be loaded after the repository has synced, because they reference Generator definitions that need to exist first.
+This creates the CoreGeneratorAction and CoreNodeTriggerRule objects that drive automatic modular Generator execution — including the tenant/overlay trigger (run-tenant-generator). triggers.yml is a committed top-level file that is not part of inv load: it must be loaded after the repository has synced, because the trigger rules reference Generator definitions that need to exist first.

 If loaded before Generator definitions are imported, the trigger rules will fail to resolve their action references.